Exciton-assisted optomechanics with suspended carbon nanotubes: Abstract

 \section{Abstract}

-We analyze a framework for optical manipulation of the motional state of a suspended carbon nanotube based on deformation potential exciton-phonon coupling.
-The excitons are confined using an inhomogeneous axial electric field which generates optically active quantum dots with a level spacing in the milli-electronvolt range.
-A transverse field induces a tunable parametric coupling between the quantum dot and the flexural modes of the nanotube.
-We show that this interaction enables efficient optical ground-state cooling of the fundamental mode and will allow access to quantum signatures in its motion.
+We propose a framework for inducing strong optomechanical effects in a suspended carbon nanotube based on deformation potential exciton-phonon coupling.
+The excitons are confined using an inhomogeneous axial electric field which generates optically active quantum dots with a level spacing in the milli-electronvolt range and a characteristic size in the $10\,$nm range.
+A transverse field induces a tunable parametric coupling between the quantum dot and the flexural modes of the nanotube mediated by electron-phonon interactions.
+We derive the corresponding excitonic deformation potentials and show that this interaction enables efficient optical ground-state cooling of the fundamental mode and could allow us to realise the strong and ultra-strong coupling regimes of the Jaynes-Cummings and Rabi models.